Virus-hit Boston College (3-13) fires coach Jim Christian

 The Eagles opened the season with a respectable 76-67 loss to then-No. 3 Villanova and then beat Rhode Island.
 They then lost nine of their next 11 games, with five others postponed during a 21-day coronavirus shutdown.

 They had just four scholarship players available for a Feb.
 2 game against No. 20 Florida State that was eventually called off — because of a positive test on the Seminoles.
-BC had just six scholarship players against North Carolina State and Wake Forest, and seven for Saturday's game against Syracuse -- all losses.
+BC had just six scholarship players against North Carolina State and Wake Forest, and seven for Saturday's game against Syracuse — all losses.
+Later Monday, the team suspended guard Wynston Tabbs for violating the school's COVID-19 protocols.

 “It’s not easy,” Christian said Saturday after the 75-67 loss to Syracuse that would turn out to be his finale.
 “Obviously, we’re not the only ones going through that.
 But that’s the facts.”